 A trust is a legal entity in itself.
 It will have its own bank account and assets.
 Due to this when the Trust is set up it is registered with HMRC.

 The trust will have a set of Trustees who are responsible for looking after the rules of the Trust.
-Typically, it is your children that are names as the Trustees.
-In terms of numbers there has to be a minimum up to a maximum of four Trustees.
+Typically, it is your children that are named as the Trustees.

 There are many different types of Trusts that you can use.
 Three examples are:

 – Protective Property Trusts – They allow you to save a portion of your property to pass on to loved ones.
 They are also known as ‘Property Trust wills’

 – Life Interest Trusts – Allows you to allocate a beneficiary (usually yourself and/or a spouse or family members) who then has the legal right to receive income from or use a property named in the trust